ricardomvargas/webpack-boilerplate/README.md

 ### Installing and running the app

-To install dependecies: npm install
+- Install dependecies: npm install

-To execute the project: npm run dev (it runs on port 3000)
+- Execute the project: npm run dev (it runs on port 3000)
+- Execute tests: npm run test